 way that even other worshipers of the northern sound were doing, around the same time.
 The only real value in this is the

-simple curiosity of hearing these guys play real Black Metal.
+simple curiosity of hearing these guys play real black metal.
 Otherwise, it's fairly useless.

 (4 Oct.
 2012)

-Offered up in August 1994, And the Forests Dream Eternally is
+Offered up in August 1994, And the Forests Dream Eternally

-being rather generic, but it was a step in the right direction.
+comes off as being rather generic, but it was a step in the right direction.

 Musically, one gets the feeling that Behemoth went beyond their Emperor